concord-consortium/CEASAR/README.md

 * Rename the `Oculus` folder to `Oculus~` to hide the folder from Unity
 * Do the build to WebGL
 * When the build has completed, Rename the `Oculus~` folder to `Oculus` to return the folder to normal
 * By default, the Unity WebGL build uses static 960 x 600 pixel dimensions for the content frame.
-CSS adjustments can be made to the `index.html` file to change how the CEASAR content frame is shown in the browser tab.
+CSS adjustments can be made to the `index.html` file to change how the CEASAR content frame is shown in the browser.

 ### Building for Oculus Quest
 To build for Oculus Quest, you need: